ecbrown7/stocks_vignette/README.md

     ## [1] -0.5914456

-Okay, a correlation of -0.59 is much more correlative than VLO.
-The mildy strong negative correlation indicates that as stock price decrease, trading volume increases.
+Yes, a correlation of -0.59 is much more correlative than VLO.
+The mildy strong negative correlation indicates that as stock price increases, trading volume decreases.

 Finally, let’s look at DRIP the same way we did GUSH.